 The advisory groups and Arts Midwest will review proposals and determine the final selected organizations to receive this support.

-The final selection will be approved by Arts Midwest’s Board of Directors.
-Notification is scheduled to be sent on August 24, 2020.
+The final selection will be approved by the Arts Midwest’s Board of Directors.
+Notification is scheduled to be sent on November 20, 2020.

 Outside the Midwest?